minapollmann/minapollmann/index.md

 <br>
 <br>

-I want to bring my research & analysis, synthesis & communication, and expert interview <i>skills</i>
+I want to bring my research & analysis, synthesis & communication, and expert interview <a href="https://www.minapollmann.com/skills/">skills</a>
 <br>
-to a role where I can do work that reflects my <i>values</i> of relevance & impact, originality, and essentialism
+to a role where I can do work that reflects my <a href="https://www.minapollmann.com/values/">values</a> of relevance & impact, originality, and essentialism

 <br>
 <br>

-Sustainability, international security, and Japanese politics are my current main <i>interests</i>,
+Sustainability, international security, and Japanese politics are my current main <a href="https://www.minapollmann.com/interests/">interests</a>,
 <br>
 but I am open to exploring any new opportunities
 <br>